Ntrondle/Galileo2_D2HW/README.md

 #### Notes:
 - Ensure proper alignment of the sensor with the filament path for accurate detection.
-- Make sure your printer is tuned before attempting to print this.
+- Verify your printer's tuning before printing and assembling this modification.

 #### Assembly:
-CAD files are included to guide the assembly process.
-Feedback and contributions are welcome!
+The CAD files are included to guide the assembly process.
+Contributions and feedback are highly encouraged to further refine the design.

+---

+Feel free to suggest edits or add more details if needed!